sungw5/action-pull-request-another-repo/README.md

 - pr_title : [optional] The pull request title.
 Default is destination head branch name.
 - pr_body : [optional] The pull request body.
 Default is "Update from {commit link}
 - commit_msg: [optional] The commit message.
 Default is destination head branch name.
-- overwrite_branch : [optional] If the destination head branch already exists, it will be deleted and recreated.
-If false, it will create a new branch named destination_head_branch + date.
-Default is "false".
-The value should be double quoted.
 - pull_request_reviewers: [optional] The pull request reviewers.
 It can be only one (just like 'reviewer') or many (just like 'reviewer1,reviewer2,...')

 ## ENV